How do you win customers?

 So, after a few days, you could send another email sending a discount voucher to your lucky buyer.
 In the modern world, discount codes can be used.
 The customer enters this on their next purchase to save 20%, for example.
 All of this can be completely automated so you get maximum effect with minimum work.

 What also goes down well is an email informing the customer that their parcel has now been shipped.
 This is accompanied by a link to the shipping service provider, which they can use to monitor the delivery.
 DHL has now introduced a function that allows the delivery car to be tracked in real time.
 Do you still remember how you celebrated Christmas as a child?
 The joy of seeing the Christ Child arrive at 6:00 p.m., for example?
 What was it like to count the minutes?
 What is it like today to drive home from work excited because you know your package has arrived?
 It was just a little email on your smartphone, but you're thrilled.
 Give your customers the same joy.

 Be well rated online

-Now that your customer is so all-round happy, it would be a good time to send them an email asking for a positive online review.
-Many people now consider reviews on Google to be extremely important before deciding on a business.
-How good is the local dentist?
-Inge H. (name made up) writes on Google that she was treated rudely?
-Then rather go to the dentist in the neighbouring town, he has better ratings!
+Now that your customer is happy all around, it would be a good time to send them an email asking for a positive online review.
+Many people now consider reviews on Google essential before you choose a business.
+How good is the dentist in town?
+Inge H. (name invented) writes on Google that she was treated rudely?
+Then rather the dentist in the neighboring town, he has better ratings!
 Understand the rules of the game and become a master at it!
 Get help from us now.